“Creamy, sweet, tart key lime pie recipe! Family favorite recipe that’s easy and simple to prepare with a homemade graham cracker crust!”

 DON’T MAKE AND SERVE THIS PIE THE SAME DAY!!
 SERIOUSLY!

 For the longest I thought this pie was “just ok” and that’s because I was making and serving the pie the same day!
 Please don’t do that!
-It’ll be waay too bold, way too sweet and way too tart and well…unbalanced.
+It’ll be way too bold, way too sweet, way too tart, and well…unbalanced.
 Something magical happens to it once it’s had a chance to sit overnight.
-Not only does the filling take on a more creamy texture but the flavors mingle and blend so beautifully and that graham crackers crust…perfection!
+Not only does the filling take on a more creamy, firmer texture but the flavors mingle and blend so beautifully!
+Pure harmony!

-Yeah, you’ll still get sweet and tart but not in an offensive “I can only eat 1 spoonful of this stuff” kinda way.
-I’ve had a few key lime pies like that and I’m almost certain it was because it was made that same day probably.
+Yeah, you’ll still get your sweet and tart but not in an offensive “I can only eat 1 spoonful of this stuff” kinda way.
+I’ve had a few key lime pies like that and I’m almost certain it was because it was made and served that same day probably.

 GRAHAM CRACKER CRUST